-- Transportation Trivia a fun, no-stress way to teach community members about - transportation (transit, bike/ped, roadways) and air quality.
-This is a family- and kid-friendly tool which opens the doors for conversation. - Retractable banners and posters eyecatching posters like maps and banner bugs can start conversations and have been successful for VanGo[TM] and Simple Steps, Better Air, the ozone education program from RAQC. - Surveys after conversations or for those who are less willing to talk, surveys can be a helpful tool to get feedback in a directed way.
-Surveys should be displayed prominently and be a natural next step with no pressure.
+• Transportation Trivia - a fun, no-stress way to teach community members about transportation (transit, bike/ped, roadways) and air quality.
+This is a family- and kid-friendly tool which opens the doors for conversation.

+- Retractable banners and posters eyecatching posters like maps and banner bugs can start conversations and have been successful for VanGoTM and Simple Steps, Better Air, the ozone education program from RAQC. - Surveys after conversations or for those who are less willing to talk, surveys can be a helpful tool to get feedback in a directed way.
+Surveys - should be displayed prominently and be a natural next step with no pressure.
 Surveys should be available in English and Spanish.

-- Informational items brochures, VanGo[TM] fare cards, the Ozometer, which shows the day's air quality status, and other informational items produced by the NFRMPO or partner agency (like RAQC) should be displayed on the table at events.
-These can allow community members to learn at their own pace.
-Contact information is readily available if there are questions or concerns. - Promotional items VanGo[TM], Simple Steps, Better Air, and the NFRMPO all have promotional items that can be given away.
+• Promotional items - VanGo[TM], Simple Steps, Better Air, and the NFRMPO all have promotional items that can be given away.
 Examples of these promotional items are: balloons, activity books and crayons, tote bags, pens, lollipops, and seed postcards.